oxctl/deployment-test-utils/README.md

 ## Write The Tests

 Use the utilities from this repository when writing your deployment tests.

-Create file called `deployment.test.js` which will define thetests to run.
+Create file called `deployment.test.js` which will define the tests to run.
 Here's an example which looks for specific text `XXXXXXXXXXXXXXX` on a page - the test(s) can be as simple or as complex as seems appropriate.

 ```js
 import { test, expect } from '@playwright/test'